-Missiles cause multiple explosions in western Ukrainian city
+Missiles cause multiple blasts in western Ukrainian’s Lviv

-KYIV, Ukraine (AP) — Witnesses say multiple explosions believed to be caused by missiles struck the western Ukrainian city of Lviv early Monday.
+KYIV, Ukraine (AP) — Witnesses said multiple explosions believed to be caused by missiles struck the western Ukrainian city of Lviv early Monday as the country was bracing for an all-out Russian assault in the east.

+Ukrainian President Volodymyr Zelenskyy vowed to “fight absolutely to the end” in strategically vital Mariupol, meanwhile, where the ruined port city’s last known pocket of resistance was holed up in a sprawling steel plant laced with tunnels.

 Lviv and the rest of western Ukraine have been less affected by the fighting than other parts of the country, and the city was considered to be a relatively safe haven.